 According to the ancient Hindu Calendar in use at the time, the birth occurred in the Vikram Samvat year of 1723, on the 23rd day of the month of Poh, and the seventh day of Sudi, the light half of the lunar cycle, between the new and full moon.

-A gurdwara called Takhat Sri Harmandir Sahib in Patna Sahib is one of five seats of religious authority for Sikhs.
+One of many historic Sikh shrines located in Patna Sahib, a gurdwara called Takhat Sri Harmandir Sahib is also one of five takhats, or seats of religious authority for Sikhs.
 It was built to commemorate the birth of Gobind Rai, who later became Gobind Singh, 10th guru of the Sikhs

-Guru Gobind Singh’s birthday gurpurab is celebrated by many Sikhs on January 5th, according to the Nanakshahi calendar.
-Those who adhere to lunar tradition continue to observe his birthday on December 22nd.
+Guru Gobind Singh’s birthday gurpurab is celebrated by many Sikhs according to the Nanakshahi calendar.
+Those who adhere to lunar tradition continue to observe his birthday on a different date each year.
 Festivities take the form of worship and may include reading an akhand paath, singing kirtan and parading in commemorative processions.